 Working in the financial industry can be a very profitable career choice.
-Any finance-related career will mean it’ll be that much easier to manage your own finances as you will have advanced knowledge that many don’t have the privilege to receive.
+Any finance-related career will mean it’ll be that much easier to manage your own finances as you will have advanced knowledge that the rest of the population didn’t have the privilege to receive.
 One potential career choice is that of a professional stock broker.
-According to the Bureau of Labor Statistics, the expected job growth to this career is 11 percent which is about average.
+According to the Bureau of Labor Statistics, the expected job growth to this career is 11% which is about average.

 A stockbroker is basically a person who takes the role of an agent when it comes to buying and selling stocks, shares and other securities for customers of a brokerage firm.